daregay/Cardiovascular_disease_analysis/README.md

 The majority of people reported that they exercise.
 Among the people who reported that they are active the presence of CVD is slightly lower by a very small amount.
 The number of people who have CVD is slightly higher among people who are not active.

-With the initial data EDA, I made the choice to select the following variables that show strong relationship to CVD to create my models:

-- Age
-- BMI
-- Cholesterol level
-- Glucose level
-- Systolic blood pressure
-- Diastolic blood pressure

 ### **Data Transformation steps**